NarendraPatwardhan/earthly/docs/basics/part-4-args.md

 Examples in [Python](#more-examples), [Javascript](#more-examples) and [Java](#more-examples) are at the bottom of this page.

-`ARGS` in Earthly work similar to `ARGS` in Dockerfiles, however there are a few differences when it comes to scope.
-Also, Earthly has a number ob [built in ARGS]() that are available to use.
+`ARG`s in Earthly work similar to `ARG`s in Dockerfiles, however there are a few differences when it comes to scope.
+Also, Earthly has a number ob [built in `ARG`s](../earthfile/) that are available to use.

 Let's say we wanted to have the option to pass in a tag for our Docker image when we run `earthly +docker`.